pyeventsourcing/esdbclient/README.md

 The argument `limit` is an integer which limits the number of events that will be returned.

-Please note, if `backwards` is used in combination with `position`, the recorded event at the given commit position will NOT be included.
-This differs from reading events from a stream backwards from a stream position, when the recorded event at the given stream position WILL be included.

-Read recorded events in a stream from a particular position.
+The example below shows how to read all recorded events from a particular commit position.

 ```python
 events = list(client.read_all_events(position=commit_position1))